databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_tryopen(tile)

-    Tries to open the raster tile.
-If the raster cannot be opened the result is false and if the raster can be opened the result is true.
+    Tries to open the tile tile.
+If the tile cannot be opened the result is false and if the tile can be opened the result is true.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: BooleanType